jacksonianrtaylor/movie_rec_proj/README.md

 Currently, the SVD users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
 The test and train bounds stay consistent with the goal of the project, but the SVD user bounds can be modified.
-To keep things simpler this was not part of the optimization process in [bayesian_optimization.ipynb](bayesian_optimization.ipynb) and the values are by no means optimal.
+To keep things simpler, this was not part of the optimization process in [bayesian_optimization.ipynb](bayesian_optimization.ipynb) and the values are by no means optimal.
 Also, due to the sheer combinations of the min and max of the bounds, it may be better to optimize them manually.

 ### Feature_3: